ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/manipulation/manipulation.md

 <section data-id="{{ page.tab_title3 }}" class="tab_contents">

-**NOTE**: This feature in the selected ROS distribution is not available yet.
+**NOTE**: This feature in the selected ROS distribution will be available in October 2022.
 {: .notice}

 </section>